navinilavarasan/rxWebSocket/README.md

                 .build("wss://echo.websocket.org");
 ```

-<b> To Create a WebSocket with converters(See sample application to add a simple Gson convertor or write your own):</b>
+<b> To Create a WebSocket with converters(See sample application to add a simple Gson converter or write your own):</b>
 ```
 websocket = new RxWebsocket.Builder()
                 .addConverterFactory(//YOUR OWN CONVERTER)